tong-sf/msds610_final/README.md

 If we use time complexity to compare the efficiency of the linear search and the hashtable search, it is obvious that the time complexity of hashtable search O[n/b] (n is the length of the dataset and b is the number of buckets) is much better than the time complexity of linear search O[n].

+Hash search entails creating the hashtable and perform linear search inside the specific bucket in the hashtable.
+To implement a hashtable, the followings are the main procedures:
+1. Create empty lists (buckets) based on how we generate the hashcode
+2. Allocate the data into the corresponding buckets

 # Slides and Code
 Hashtables_Slides.pdf contains the slides we used in our presentation.
 In Hashtables_Introduction.ipynb in this repository, we present the fundamental steps for implementing hashtables and hashsearch on integers and strings.
 We also use lolviz package to illustrate the idea of hashtables: